-ii.
+(ii.)
 Afghanistan and Tajikistan Border

-- 40. The Afghanistan-Tajikistan border extends 1,206 km from the tripoint with Uzbekistan in the west and the PRC in the east.
-It runs almost entirely along the Amu Darya, Pyanj, and Pamir rivers, except for the easternmost section along the Wakhan Corridor. - 41.
+- 40. The border between Afghanistan and Tajikistan stretches 1,206 km, from Uzbekistan's tripoint in the west until the PRC in the east.
+The Amu Darya, Pyanj, and Pamir rivers draw this border almost entirely, except for the Wakhan Corridor Section in the easternmost part of Afghanistan. - 41.
 Agriculture provides the main source of income for those living in border areas on both sides.
 It depends on transport connectivity and access to markets, as well as reliable availability of water and land, reinforcing the need for regional cooperation-e.g., Ishkashim border market (Box 2).
-These needs are even more acute in border areas prone to natural disasters such as floods or landslides.
+These needs are even more acute in border areas vulnerable to natural disasters such as floods or landslides.

-Box 2.
-Ishkashim Border Market: "No Man's Land" between Afghanistan and Tajikistan
+Box 2: Ishkashim Border Market: "No Man's Land" between Afghanistan and Tajikistan

-The Panj River defines the border between Ishkashim, Afghanistan, and the Tajik town of the same name on the other side.
+The Panj River defines the border between Ishkashim, Afghanistan, and the Tajikistan town of the same name on the other side.
 As the river is considered a "no man's land," it can easily be accessed by both Afghans and Tajiks so long as they return to their respective countries after the visit.
 In the center of the Panj River is the Ishkashim Market, a border bazaar.
 It is a strip of neutral ground where locals from both countries come together to trade.